DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 ## Task List
 	- Òscar Faura:
-		* Implemented pathfinding and enemiess movement
+		* Implemented pathfinding and enemies' movement
-		* Create and implement the enemies
+		* Created and implemented the enemies
 		* Created and implemented entity system
 		* Implemented Save & Load
 	- Dani Lorenzo:
-		* Capped FPS and normalizd movement using dt
+		* Capped FPS and normalized movement using dt
 		* Implemented the hook
 		* Created player death and hook animations
 		* Implemented the attack of the player